szenergy/szenergy-utility-programs/udp_joystick_ros/README.md

 # UDP Joystick Android-ROS interface

 ## What is `udp_joystick_ros` package?
-This is a simple Android-ROS interface to control robots / simulators / vehicles from an Android-based touchscreen joystick.
+This is a simple Android-ROS interface to control robots / simulators / vehicles from an Android-based touchscreen joystick. (*Also the newer scripts support devices such as Logitech G920 and Logitech Cordless Rumblepad 2, so not everything is UDP-based, so the package name is not consistent, sorry*)
 ## Usage
 ### Step 1.
 Download UDP Joystick Android app from [Google Play Store](https://play.google.com/store/apps/details?id=com.denods.udpjoystick&hl=en&gl=US).
 This app is free and ad-free it only sends UPD packets to the destiination IP from the touchscreen-joystick.